kube-academy/onboarding/CONTRIBUTING.md

 ### Slack Channel
 On VMware slack, we are on the #KubeAcademy slack channel.
 Let us know if you are interested in contributing and we can help you get started.

-## Content
+## Content Creation Process
-The content development process in which we are describing in this document refers to the course content being developed.
-The KubeAcademy site itself is built on Laravel and the development of the main site and styling is not described here.
-The focus of this document is on how to generate the artifacts (videos, scripts, etc.) that comprise the final components uploaded to the site for the courses.
+This document describes the content creation process for Kube Academy courses.
+This includes setup instructions on how to record a video, and steps on how to write a script.

 Each course is comprised of multiple lessons which cover specific topics related to the course.
 Our courses are presented in video format delivered by instructures as a lecture or a demo (or both).
 We also have recently introduced labs that provide learners with a hands-on environment and is powered by [Educates](https://github.com/eduk8s).